eebio/esm/README.md

-# esm
+# Experimental Standard Model (ESM)
-Experimental Standard Model (ESM) for accessible and reproducible data processing for engineering biology
+A data format and supporting tools to enable accessible and reproducible data processing for engineering biology.